top of page

 Up to ½ teaspoon freshly ground black pepper

-Up to 4 teaspoons Barley miso paste, or to taste
+2 to 3 tablespoons aka (red) miso paste, or to taste

 4 cups grape or cherry tomatoes, cut in half, roasted